-This is the Environmental, Social and Governance ("ESG") report by Hao Bai International (Cayman) Limited (the "Company") together with its subsidiaries (collectively referred to as the "Group"), reviewing and disclosing its environmental and social performance for the period from 1 April 2021 to 31 March 2022 (the "Reporting Period") pursuant to Appendix 20 - the ESG Reporting Guide of the Rules Governing the Listing of Securities on GEM of The Stock Exchange of Hong Kong Limited (the "ESG Reporting Guide").
+This is the Environmental, Social and Governance ("ESG") report by Hao Bai International (Cayman) Limited (the "Company") together with its subsidiaries (collectively referred to as the "Group"), reviewing and disclosing its environmental and social performance for the period from 1 April 2022 to 31 March 2023 (the "Reporting Period") pursuant to Appendix 20 - the ESG Reporting Guide of the Rules Governing the Listing of Securities on GEM of The Stock Exchange of Hong Kong Limited (the "ESG Reporting Guide").

-The Group is a Hong Kong-based professional specialist contractor with major specialty in design, procurement and installation services of water circulation systems, including swimming pools, water fountains and water curtains, etc. We provide services mainly to developers, main contractors and sub-contractors mainly in Hong Kong and Macau, and our services can be categorised into:
+The principal activity of the Company is investment holding and the Company together with its subsidiaries (the "Group") are principally engaged in design, procurement and installation services of the water circulation systems including but not limited to swimming pools, water fountains and water curtains.
+We provide services mainly to developers, main contractors and sub-contractors mainly in Hong Kong and Mainland China, and our services can be categorised into:

-- (i) Management contracting services design, procurement and installation of water circulation systems; - (ii) Consultancy services provision of consultancy services on water circulation systems; and - (iii) Maintenance services provision of maintenance and repair services for water circulation systems.
+- (i) Management contracting services design, procurement and installation of water circulation systems; - (ii) Consultancy services provision of consultancy services on water circulation systems and engineering, procurement and construction management services of commercial and residential buildings and infrastructures in China; and - (iii) Maintenance services provision of maintenance and repair services for water circulation systems.